MikeCheel/HlpAI/ai-todos.md

 - All nullable reference issues must be properly resolved
 - All async/await patterns must be correctly implemented
 - All disposable resources must be properly disposed

+**CRITICAL COMMAND EXECUTION RULES:**
+- ALWAYS ask for explicit approval before running ANY command that requires user input or interaction
+- Dotnet commands like `dotnet build`, `dotnet test`, `dotnet restore` are allowed without asking
+- Commands like `dotnet run` that start interactive applications MUST have approval first
+- If unsure whether a command requires user input, ASK FOR PERMISSION FIRST
+- User has repeatedly emphasized this rule - ASK BEFORE RUNNING INTERACTIVE COMMANDS
+- Running commands without asking when they require input wastes user's time and slows development

 **MANDATORY AI-TODOS DOCUMENT MANAGEMENT:**
 - NO ai-todos shall EVER be removed from this document